Philosophy

 In Praise of Quotation & Aphorisms

-[The most profound or exciting idea you come across in your reading will often seem lifeless when you return to it after an interval, just words printed on paper.
-Memorizing it by rote will usually bring back some of the old lustre, but to really bring it to life you must acquire it; that is you must remember it in such a way that you can call it up almost as effortlessly as you call up everyday words and expressions when you open your mouth to speak.
-The way to acquire an idea is to read it aloud in a strong clear voice, changing it to fit your natural speaking style or in whatever way you see fit.
-If you repeat this exercise often enough you will be able to acquire the entire quote or passage without the disagreeable effort of memorization.
-However, it is essential to remember that the words must come through the ear and not via the printed page—it is not enough to read them silently to oneself.
-You will then find these “acquired” ideas springing to your mind when you need them; and they will come couched in clear sentences should you want to express them.]
+[The most profound or exciting idea you come across in your reading will often seem dull when you return to it after an interval, just words printed on paper.
+Memorizing it by rote will usually bring back some of the old lustre, but to really bring it to life you must acquire it; that is you must remember it in such a way that you can call it up almost as effortlessly as you call up everyday words and idioms when you open your mouth to speak.
+The way to acquire an idea is to read it aloud in a strong clear voice, modifying it to fit your natural speaking style or adapting it in whatever way you see fit.
+With sufficient repetition at intervals, but taking great care not to cram, you will be able to acquire the entire quote or passage without the disagreeable effort of memorization.
+However, it is essential to remember that the words must come through the ear and not via text (i.e. the printed page)—it is not enough to read them silently to oneself.
+You will then find these “acquired” ideas springing to your mind whenever you need them, but embodied in words just as if they were proverbs or idiomatic expressions.]

 The wisdom of the wise and the experience of the ages are perpetuated by quotations.